FlorVegaCastillo/florvegacastillo.github.io/content/post/firstgenstudentorg/index.md

 ---
-title: First-Generation Students Association obtained the Student Organization of the Year award
+title: First-Generation Students Association obtained the Student Organization of the Year Award
 summary: MSU celebrated its 100th annual Day of Student Recognition, where the university awarded students and groups in five categories.
 date: 2023-05-05
 authors: